-There are three ways for you to become a permanent resident:
+There are three ways to be a permanent resident of Singapore:

 This scheme is the most popular and easiest among foreign workers in Singapore.
 The main requirement to apply for this visa is to move to Singapore and be an employment pass holder for a certain time, preferably at least a year.
 This is because your salary and employment history will play a part in whether you’re approved or rejected.
 The longer you’re a pass holder, the more likely your application will be granted.

 Being younger (below 50) can also increase your chances along with having familial ties in the country, such as a spouse who’s a citizen or a permanent resident.
 Keep in mind that credentials from a reputable university and your employer’s track record also play a role along with your contributions to the community.
 Essentially, it’s a background check on your life.

 However, it’s important to note that once you’re a permanent resident, your sons (second generation) must join a mandatory National Service.

 Under this scheme, you may apply to become a permanent resident by investing S$2.5 million in Singapore’s economy.
 Such investments can be achieved by either starting a new business or expanding an existing business to Singapore, or investing in a GIP-approved fund that invests in Singaporean companies.